-Name Education/Credentials Title Watchiba, Dr. Godefroy Dr. Watchiba earned a Doctor of Medicine, Surgery and Childbirth, from University of Kinshasa and completed a Diagnostic Medical Sonography Program at Kennebec Valley Community College of Maine.
-He is a Registered Diagnostic Medical Sonographer (RDMS) and a Registered Vascular Technologist (RVT) with over 10 years of experience in sonography.
-Program Director Gabriel, John John received a Bachelor of Arts degree in 3D Design from The University of Georgia and an Associate of Applied Science degree in Cardiac Sonography from Director of Clinical Education
+Name Education/Credentials Title Memarnejad, Farzaneh, BS, RDMS, RVT Received a Bachelor of Science in Midwifery from Tehran Medical University and an Associate of Science in Diagnostic Medical Sonography from Orange Coast College.
+She is a Registered Diagnostic Medical Sonographer (AB, OB/GYN) and a Registered Vascular Technologist with over 13 years of experience as a sonographer.
+Program Director Gabriel, John John received a Bachelor of Arts degree in 3D Design from The University of Georgia and an Director of Clinical Education